zoopdoop/dotlit/README.md

 # dotlit

-Literate programming source code processor
+Literate programming source code processor inspired by Jeremy Ashkenas' [http://coffeescript.org/#literate](Literate CoffeeScript).

+## What is dotlit?
+dotlit allows you to embed any number of source code files from any programming language into a single Markdown styled document.

+## Why use dotlit?

+1. Do you ever need to combine code or config files with instructions?
+With dotlit you can create one document that has all the instuctions and all the files with the exact paths.
+2. Would you like to keep all the html, css and js for a page in one file for development but seperate for production?
+3. You are bored and would like to try something new.

 ## Getting Started
 Install the module with: `npm install dotlit`

 ### Command Line

-List all the files from a dotlit file
+List all the files in a dotlit file
 ```sh
 dotlit --list test.js.lit
 ```

-Extract all the files from a dotlit file
+Extract all the files in a dotlit file
 ```sh
 dotlit --extract test.js.lit
 ```

-Extract the foo.js file from the dotlit file
+Extract the foo.js file in the dotlit file
 ```sh
 dotlit --extract foo.js test.js.lit
 ```